New law puts Wyoming at forefront of abortion pill bans

 IS ABORTION NOW ILLEGAL IN WYOMING?

-The state’s lone clinic providing abortions until the ban was in the tourist mountain town of Jackson.
-Another clinic in Casper was set to open last year before an arson delayed plans.
-The clinic, Wellspring Health Access, was hoping to open next month but those plans are now uncertain.
+The state’s lone clinic that provided abortions until the ban is in the tourist mountain town of Jackson.
+Another clinic in Casper, Wellspring Health Access, was set to open last year before it was delayed by an arson; their plans to open next month are now uncertain.

 Even before the ban, many women in Wyoming drove to Colorado and elsewhere to get abortions because it was more convenient.
 There’s no prohibition on women in Wyoming continuing to go out of state to seek abortions.